paulbusse/Hamok/docs/deploy.md

 You should consider changing the `device` name now, if you want.
 Setting the device is only interesting if you will have two independent Ökofen installs.
 Changing the device name later, requires an additional procedure.
 I will describe later.

-For other configuration settings please read the [user guide](usage.md)
+You must also list at least one value to monitor.
+For this and other configuration settings please read the [user guide](usage.md)

 ## Step 4: Configure Home Assistant